akkeris/elasticache-broker/README.md

 The broker has support for the following providers

+* AWS Memcached
-* AWS RDS Instances and Clusters
+* AWS Redis
-* Gcloud SQL Instances and Clusters
-* Postgres Databases via Shared Tenant
-* MySQL 5.5, 5.7, 8 Databases via Shared Tenant

 ## Features

 * Create your own plans
 * Upgrade plans
-* Take backups, list and restore
-* Database Read-Only Replicas
-* Extra Database Accounts (read-only, read-write, create, remove, rotate password)
-* Database Logs
 * Restart
-* Preprovisioning databases for speed
+* Preprovisioning memcached and redis instances for speed
-* Generate and issue KMS keys stored on fortanix

 ## Installing

-First, set your settings, so to speak, although not required these installation instructions assume you're deploying to a dockerized environment.
-You'll also need to provision (manually) a postgres database so the database broker can store plans, databases and other information for itself.
-Once you have your settings, move on to the deploy step, then finally setup your [docs/PLANS.md](plans).
+1. Create a postgres database
+2. Deploy the docker image (both worker and api) `akkeris/elasticache-broker:latest` run `start.sh` for the api, `start-backgrouund.sh` for worker.
+Both should use the same settigs (env) below.

 ### 1. Settings